tweag/rules_haskell/docs/haskell-use-cases.rst

   100% top-level declarations used (3/3)
   =============================================================================

 Here, the test passes because it actually has 100% expression coverage and 0 uncovered expressions, which is even better than we expected on both counts.

+There is an optional ``haskell_test`` attribute called ``strict_coverage_analysis``, which is a boolean that changes the coverage analysis such that even having better coverage than expected fails the test.
+This can be used to enforce that developers must upgrade the expected test coverage when they improve it.
+On the other hand, it requires changing the expected coverage for almost any change.

-There a couple of notes regarding this feature:
+There a couple of notes regarding the coverage analysis functionality:

 - Coverage analysis currently is scoped to all source files and all locally-built Haskell dependencies (both direct and transitive) for a given